In the Middle of What? The Middle Ages Begin!

 a.
 Phrygian cap—cap worn by revolutionaries, modeled after a freed Roman slave’s cap

-b.
-Sans cullotte—a revolutionary wearing long pants.
+cullotte—a revolutionary wearing long

 c.
 Marsellaise—the French national anthem.